Melon Farmers Original Version

 Estate of Dr Suess estate cancels six books over ludicrous logic that would make the Cat n the Hat proud

-Link Here 5th March 2021
+Link Here5th March 2021

-if i ran the zoo 1950 Books by Dr. Seuss have flooded Amazon's U.S. bestseller list after it was announced that six of the author's publications were being cancelled over ludicrous woke claims of racist imagery.
+Books by Dr. Seuss have flooded Amazon's U.S. bestseller list after it was announced that six of the author's publications were being cancelled over ludicrous woke claims of racist imagery.

 The Cat in the Hat is currently the bestselling book on Amazon's U.S. store, closely followed by One Fish Two Fish Red Fish Blue Fish and Green Eggs and Ham , along with several other titles by the late Theodor Seuss Geisel.
 In total, 15 Dr. Seuss publications were in Amazon's top 20 list on Friday morning.